FMorschel/branches/README.md

 ## Set up as Git Alias

-You can set this up as a git alias to replace your existing shell script:
+You can set this up as a git alias:

 ```bash
 git config --global alias.branches '!branches'
 ```

-Then you can run:
+Then run:

 ```bash
 git branches